Chris234k/chris234k.github.io/_interactives/vetadventure.md

 The art and design were done by the company that contracted us, [Boston Productions](http://www.bostonproductions.com/).
 They provide us with graphics, and a wireframes for a general flow (essentially a storyboard).
 We handle programming and graphics implementation.
 Design, in this case, is not as extensive as something you might see in a game design document.
 Specifics for mechanics are not well defined, and often the programmer decides what feels and plays appropriately to the interactive.

 I often like to think of these sorts of interactives as games, where the whole game is a tutorial.
 Play sessions are very short, usually under 10 minutes.
 Both of these enforce the idea that simplicity in mechanics is key.
-Introductions to mechanics are often accompanied by text, but no one reads text and some players (kids!) can't read yet.
+Introductions to mechanics are often accompanied by text, but no one reads text and some players (kids!) can't.
 "Show, don't tell"

 Here's an example of one such mechanic, scissors:
 <div class="aspectratio">